Page medically reviewed by Alison Hardy (Dip. in counselling, PG CBT), Senior Lead Cognitive Behavioural Therapist at Priory Hospital Chelmsford

 At first, do your preferred technique two to three times a day.
 The more you do it, the more comfortable it will feel.
 Try to commit to the techniques for a total of around 20 minutes a day.

-Even if you can only practice for a few minutes a day, overtime the technique should become second nature, where you are able to use it to relax yourself in moments when anxious thoughts appear.
+Even if you can only practise for a few minutes a day, over time the technique should become second nature, where you're able to use it to relax yourself in moments when anxious thoughts appear.

 If you haven’t used relaxation techniques for your anxiety before, it can take a little bit of work for them to feel natural.
 We understand that at the start, you may feel frustrated about your inability to do them.